earthobservatory/azure-scripts/README.md

 3. Verify that ElasticSearch is running on Mozart, Metrics and GRQ instances by running `$ systemctl status elasticsearch` on those instances.
 If it's not up, run `# systemctl start elasticsearch`.
 Optionally, you might want to enable ElasticSearch on startup and run `# systemctl enable elasticsearch`.
 4. `sds update all -f` to update all components of HySDS.
 5. `sds start all -f` to start all components of HySDS, and use `sds status all` to verify that all components are up and running.
-6. (Highly recommended) Improve Docker performance on Factotum by using [this guide](docs/fix_slow_docker.md).
+6. (Recommended) Improve Docker performance on Factotum by using [this guide](docs/fix_slow_docker.md).
 7. (Optional) Set up real HTTPS certificates instead of using self-signed ones by running `sh /home/ops/https_autoconfig.sh` on the servers that need it (mainly Mozart, GRQ and Metrics).
-The current script only supports DNS verification through CloudFlare.
+The current script only supports DNS verification through CloudFlare, meaning that your DNS nameservers must be Cloudflare before attempting to use this script.
 8. (Optional) Set up the ARIA adaptation using instructions from [here](https://github.com/hysds/ariamh/wiki/ARIA-Adaptation).

 ### Post deployment - ARIA adaptation